 Alternatively, you can skip the Option to Purchase and jump straight to the Offer to Purchase.
-Terms and conditions are drafted and your 20% down payment made straight away.
+Terms and conditions are drafted and your 20% down payment is made straight away.

 Sales & Purchase Agreement

-This is the completion of sale document.
+This is the completion of the sale document.
 If you have made an Option to Purchase, this is drawn up and delivered to you within the 14-day window, after which you have a further three weeks to sign and exercise the option.
-At this point you pay the remaining down payment of 15%, as you have already paid 5% as the exercise fee.
+At this point, you pay the remaining down payment of 15%, as you have already paid 5% as the exercise fee.